National Liberal Party (Denmark)

-Often considered "the first Danish political party" the National Liberals were gradually founded as the opposition against the Danish absolute monarchy.
-It was inspired by German movements and its base was merchants, industrials, officials and especially students and academics.
+Often considered "the first Danish political party", the National Liberals gradually coalesced as the opposition against the Danish absolute monarchy.
+It was inspired by German movements and its base was merchants, industrialists, officials and especially students and academics.
 Among its leading figures were Orla Lehmann, Ditlev Gothard Monrad, Andreas Frederik Krieger, Carl Ploug and Carl Christian Hall but many elder businessmen and officials were leaders until the 1840s.

-Its political goal was a constitutional government and free liberal economy, mixed with a strong national attitude towards the Germans, especially on the Schleswig-Holstein Question.
+Its political goal was a constitutional government and free liberal economy, mixed with a strongly nationalist attitude towards the Germans, especially on the Schleswig-Holstein Question.
 It gradually grew stronger during the 1840s, and at the crisis and fall of absolutism 1848 it was the driving force.
 After a short participation in cabinet it went into opposition until 1854.
-From then and until 1864 it was the leading Danish party especially led by Hall.
+From then until 1864 it was the leading Danish party, led especially by Hall.
 Its press became an indisputable political factor.
-Besides it carried through some economic liberal reforms.
+Furthermore, it carried through some liberal economic reforms.

-Its inability to handle the difficult Schleswig question led to defeat in the Second Schleswig War (1864), which ended its power, and also damaged the prestige of the party.
-During the next years it went into the background.
-In 1866-75 it was the coalition partner of Højre, and soon most National Liberal veterans joined the conservative side.
+Its inability to handle the difficult Schleswig question led to Denmark's defeat in the Second Schleswig War (1864), which ended its power and also damaged the prestige of the party.
+In subsequent years it faded into the background.
+In 1866–75 it was the coalition partner of Højre, and soon most National Liberal veterans joined the conservative side.
 From about 1880 the party was quietly dissolved, split between the new combatants of the Constitutional Struggle of Denmark.